wprender/cloudbreak-docs/docs/aws/shell/shell.md

 `--url` the url of the blueprint

-`--publicInAccount` flags if the network is public in the account
+`--publicInAccount` If it is true, all the users belonging to your account will be able to use this blueprint to create clusters, but cannot delete it.

 You can check whether the blueprint was created successfully
 ```